 How to invest in the cannabis industry

-The marijuana industry is drawing more attention than ever before thanks to legislative changes in the US and Canada.
-So, we’ve taken a look at how to invest in cannabis stocks and ETFs, or trade on their price movements.
+The cannabis industry is drawing more attention than ever before thanks to legislative changes in the US and Canada.
+So, we’ve taken a look at how to trade on the price movement of cannabis share CFDs and ETFs.

-As more states and countries legalise cannabis – fuelled by greater acceptance from the public – there’s reason to believe that the marijuana sector’s prospects for continued growth look good.
+As more states and countries legalise cannabis – fuelled by greater acceptance from the public – there’s reason to believe that the cannabis industry’s prospects for continued growth look good.

-In fact, research suggests that the US legal marijuana industry could be worth as much as $75 billion by 2030.1 With forecasts like these, it’s no wonder that savvy traders and investors have been flocking to the market, eager to capitalise on the latest trending marijuana stocks.
+In fact, research suggests that the US legal cannabis industry could be worth as much as $75 billion by 2030.1 With forecasts like these, it’s no wonder that savvy traders and investors have been flocking to the market, eager to capitalise on the latest trending cannabis share CFDs.

-Whether you decide you want to invest in marijuana stocks, or trade on their price, there are a variety of steps to consider before opening your first position:
+Whether you decide you want to trade in cannabis shares CFDs, there are a variety of steps to consider before opening your first position:

-- Understand the different types of marijuana products
+- Understand the different types of cannabis products

 - Learn about the types of cannabis stocks